cross-sniper/PowerJs/README.md

 # mix js engine

+# Attention
+mix currently does not work on windows, reason: we currently use unix-like file paths for some things(like module loading), so until we can make it work with windows' file paths, use it under wsl, or on a unix-like system

 ## What is mix?
 Mix is a simple JavaScript engine built with Duktape, designed primarily for game development.
 It provides a module API for extending its functionality.

+# Building mix
+to build mix, git clone this repo, then cd into it, afterwords, make sure you have duktape(and any lib needed by the modules(see makefile)), and run make.
+If all went well, you should have a `mix` binary on the root folder of the project simply do `./mix <file>.js` to run it

+# Module API

+## how it works
+the module api has two ways of functioning, per-project, or system-wide

+### per-project
+to make the api work per project, the shared library you are trying to call needs to be on the same directory you ran mix from

+### system-wide
+you need to make sure the module is not in the same folder you ran mix from, and is within `~/.mix/modules`, mix will handle the rest by itself

 To define a module in C++, you can follow this pattern: